elusivecodes/FrostDateTime/README.md

 ## Date Creation

 - `date` can be either a *Date* object, *DateTime* object, a timestamp, date string, or an array of values matching the native *Date.UTC* method, and will default to the current timestamp.
-- `timezone` is a string representing the timezome name of the date, and will default to the system timezone.
+- `timezone` is a string representing the timezone name of the date, and will default to the system timezone.

 ```javascript
 const date = new DateTime(date, timezone);